diegotorres03/web-components-repository/docs/step-by-step.md

 ```

 Our goal is to register event listeners when the component is mounted on the DOM.
 Then call the `registerTriggers` function which, internally, will get all the elements that match the [css selector](doclink).
-Then register a listener for the event specified on the `on` attribute.
+Then register a listener for the event specified in the `on` attribute.
 We only need to pass a callback function to handle those events.
 Here we are using the [connectedCallback](link to doc) life cycle event.
 This will be called when the component is mounted on the DOM.